top of page

 Depower / Barfeeling

 Foil kites are often said to have to walk to the edge of the wind window in order to create a depower effect.
 This is completely different with the Falcon.
 The kite behaves very similarly to a tube kite.
 Slack in the bar creates an immediate slack in the pull.
 This behavior is generated by a special reflex profile.
 When you release the bar the entire kite only hangs on the A-lines and blows out freely.
+It is precisely this feature that has now been significantly improved in the Falcon-III.
 This profile and the suspension also create a moment in the kite that keeps it upright when the angle of attack has become too small, for example due to strong wind shifts or gusts.
 When designing the Falcon it was also very important to me to get an absolutely direct bar feeling.
 A spongy back and forth at the bar gives me no contact to the kite.
 The holding and steering forces are therefore very close to that of tube kites.

 Relaunch